 I work with Prof Lenka to better understand spatial inequities in maternal health interventions and services within urban areas in SSA.
 This includes i) modelling robust travel time to emergency care that incorporates referral pathways, ii) making inferences on the coverage of interventions at high spatial resolution, iii) understanding maternal health vulnerability and iv) validating global climate temperature gridded surfaces based on local data across cities in SSA.

 Centre for Health Informatics, Computing, and Statistics, Lancaster University

 Royal Society - Newton International fellow-postdoc March 2021-March 2023

-I was successful in my application for the Newton International fellowship by The Royal Society to undertake my postdoc at Lancaster University at Centre for Health Informatics, Computing, and Statistics within Lancaster Medical School.
-I worked with Dr Emanuele Giorgi to develop geostatistical methods for mapping disease prevalence in presence of incomplete spatial information in low resource settings
+Under the Newton International fellowship by The Royal Society I undertake a postdoc working with Dr Emanuele Giorgi to develop geostatistical methods for mapping disease prevalence in presence of incomplete spatial information in low resource settings

 Visiting Researcher March 2021 -

 At KEMRI Wellcome Trust Research Programme I work with the Population health Unit where we continually explore population health at high spatial and temporal resolution.
 I closely work with Dr Prof Okiro and Prof Bob Snow on health geography

 Immediately after completing PhD, I had a career development year to chart a way for my research.
 I used this time mainly to finish my PhD papers, generate new ideas for applications and establish more collaborative and employment networks.